What do you say to the parents of a deceased baby? What would you say to the families of the 80 children who died on flight MH17 last week?

 Jesus said you must change and become like a little child.
 We have been told this means “have childlike faith.”
 But babies don’t have a lot of faith, at least not that I can see.
 But what babies do have is the ability to receive.
 In fact, a baby is perfectly suited to receiving the one-way love that God gives.
 “Be like that,” says Jesus.
 “Humble yourself like a child and receive my Father’s unconditional love.”

 What happens to babies and young children who die?

-If you have lost an infant or child, have no doubt about this.
-Don’t listen to those who would say otherwise, but trust Jesus who declared his kingdom belonged to such as these.
+If you have lost an infant or child, I want you to be 100% certain about this.
+Don’t listen to those comfortless frowners who say your child is lost, but trust the One who said his kingdom belonged to such as these.

 If we could see heaven right now we would find that it is full of the lost children of earth – deceased babies, HIV babies, aborted babies, miscarried babies, along with all the children who died on that plane last week.
 I don’t know what age they are in heaven, but I do know they are there.

 How do I know?
 Because if grace is for anyone, it is for babies and children such as these.